mhroth/ZenGarden/README.md

 API Usage
 ===========

+ZenGarden implements a core C API and a Java wrapper.
+The C API is the official interface to ZenGarden.
+The Java wrapper is fully functional and is used by the project for testing with JUnit.
+Other language wrappers may be added.

-A few examples showing the basics of the ZenGarden API are detailed below.
+A few examples showing the basic usage of the ZenGarden C API are detailed below.

 + Create a context, add a preexisting graph, and then process it.
 + Programmatically create a graph is also described.